TBye101/MagicalLife/EarthMagicCharacters/Classes/Monk/Monk/Monk Class Info.md

 AC: +1
 +5% magic resistance.
 #### 27th Level: Master of the Oceans
+Your deity grants you the ability to breath underwater, so that you might spread your faith throughout the seas.

+Gain breath water ability.
 Fist: 1d20 +4
 AC: +1
 #### 28th Level: Eldritch apprentice
+The study of the mystical arts is no laughing matter.

 +5% Hide In Shadows.
 +5% Walk Silently.